XML

 Description |

-Specifies the format of strings for the specified paths and can enable HTML inside another file format.
-Currently supported formats are:
+Specifies the format of strings for the specified paths, and can enable HTML inside another file format.
+It is important to consider the side effects of HTML parsing, including losing keys, and precedence rules for other formats. |

 Examples |